-^{3.} The increase in deferred tax assets from "Temporary difference associated with investment in subsidiaries, associates and joint ventures" is due to the recognition of deferred tax assets on temporary differences on investment which arose from changes in the carrying amount on a tax basis, due to the sales of Alibaba shares to a subsidiary of the Company.
+^{3.} The increase in deferred tax assets from "Temporary difference associated with investment in subsidiaries, associated with investment in subsidiaries, associated and joint ventures" is due to the recognition of deferred tax assets on temporary differences on investment which arose from changes in the carrying amount on a tax basis, due to the sales of Alibaba shares to a subsidiary of the Company.
 The amount of deferred tax assets recognized as of March 31, 2018 is ¥377,232 million.